traulab/cfDNA-breakpoints/README.md

 This code requires Python 3 to run.

-Tested on Spyder (Python 3.8) running on Windows 7 Enterprise operating Test using Python 3.4.3 on Linux server.
+Tested on Spyder (Python 3.8) running on Windows 7 Enterprise operating
+Tested using Python 3.4.3 on Linux server.

 **Instructions:**